wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 $$p=\frac{m v}{\sqrt{1-(v / c)^2}}$$(ad-pta-1)

-Calculation of this perturbation theory, luckily the standard non-degenerate theory works due to the nature of the corrections, for details please read Griffith 7.3.1.
+Calculation of this perturbation theory, luckily the standard non-degenerate theory works due to the nature of the corrections, for details please read Griffiths 7.3.1.
 The result is:

 $$
 E_r^1=-\frac{\left(E_n\right)^2}{2 m c^2}\left[\frac{4 n}{\ell+1 / 2}-3\right]